menu

 Car Ownership

-American households most often have a car, and regularly they have two or three.
-But households in the Astoria neighborhood buck this trend.
-57.8% of the households in this neighborhood don't own a car at all.
-This is more carless households than NeighborhoodScout found in 99.1% of U.S. neighborhoods.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Astoria neighborhood have a highly unusual car ownership.
+55.8% of the households in this neighborhood don't own a car at all.
+This is more carless households than NeighborhoodScout found in 99.0% of U.S. neighborhoods.

 Diversity

-Did you know that the Astoria neighborhood has more Yugoslav and Russian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Astoria neighborhood has more Yugoslav and Greek ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 3.9% of this neighborhood's residents have Yugoslav ancestry and 5.9% have Russian ancestry.
+In fact, 3.4% of this neighborhood's residents have Yugoslav ancestry and 3.0% have Greek ancestry.

 Astoria is also pretty special linguistically.
 Significantly, 2.5% of its residents five years old and above primarily speak Greek at home.
 While this may seem like a small percentage, it is higher than 99.5% of the neighborhoods in America.